OPT Diagnostic Radiologist Jobs

 Prioritize academic medical centers for sponsorship

-Teaching hospitals and academic radiology departments sponsor H-1B and J-1 waiver physicians far more frequently than private practices.
+Teaching hospitals and academic radiology departments sponsor H-1B visa and J-1 visa waiver physicians far more frequently than private practices.
 Their existing immigration infrastructure makes the transition from OPT to long-term visa status significantly more straightforward for radiologists.

 Understand the J-1 waiver pathway as an alternative